 Why Dealers Get Stuck Using Outdated Technology

-The auto retail industry is made up of thousands of forward-thinking business people that have found success by adapting to changing environments.
+The auto retail industry is made up of thousands of forward-thinking business people who have found success by adapting to changing environments.
 These industry leaders have endured downturns, adapted to imposing regulations, and evolved to become the results of natural selection in the marketplace.
 But when it comes to technology, even enterprising auto dealers can get stuck in their ways and afraid to change.
+The fear of change is real–and it seems even more real when your current DMS provider threatens to increase prices if you don’t resign or promises functionality ‘in the future.’

 Fear of Change Management